U.S. Food and Drug Administration (FDA) Regulatory Pathways for Medical Devices

 Regulatory Compliance Associates® Inc. has developed this white paper to help our clients understand the current regulatory pathways for medical devices intended for registration in the US in light of the advancements being made in the medical device field and the FDA’s goal of ensuring the safety and effectiveness of novel devices and technologies.

-Inventors face a smoother clearance or approval process if they are informed and prepared with a regulatory strategy prior to engaging with the FDA.
+Inventors face a smoother clearance (or regulatory pathway) if they are informed and prepared with a regulatory strategy prior to engaging with the FDA.
 Understanding the various device classifications and controls, as well as, the various regulatory pathways to obtain clearance or approval establishes the foundation for a cooperative partnership and with the USFDA and helps ensure expeditious clearance or approval of your medical device product.

 Device Classifications and General & Special Controls